vgribok/cdk-populate-dynamodb-table/README.md

+# Overview

+This project is a .NET/C# AWS CDK example showing how Amazon DynamoDB table can be seeded from data embedded into the CDK project codebase.

-# Welcome to your CDK C# project!
+## About this CDK C# project

-You should explore the contents of this project.
-It demonstrates a CDK app with an instance of a stack (`CdkDdbPopulateStack`) which contains an Amazon SQS queue that is subscribed to an Amazon SNS topic.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.
+Run `cdk` command from the directory containing the "cdk.json" file.

 It uses the [.NET Core CLI](https://docs.microsoft.com/dotnet/articles/core/) to compile and execute your project.